 The first digit of a course number indicates the class level of the course.

-- Freshmen have permission to take sophomore-level (200) courses, provided they have met the prerequisites. - Junior and senior-level courses (300 and 400) are considered to be upper-division courses.
+Freshmen have permission to take sophomore-level (200) courses, provided they have met the prerequisites.
+Junior and senior level courses (300 and 400) are considered to be upper-division courses.

-100-level course designation: These courses have no prerequisites.
-They may be survey courses, courses defining basic concepts, or courses presenting the terminology of a discipline.

-Assumptions and Expectations:

-- Students possess reading skills sufficient to comprehend college-level material in textbook and monograph form.
-Students will receive instruction in the reading skills needed in each discipline.
-Professors should not only consider the quantitative demands of class reading but also qualitative factors of text complexity such as levels of meaning and purpose, structure, language conventionality and clarity, and knowledge demands. - 2.
-Students possess writing ability sufficient to compose definitions, paragraphs, or essays where appropriate.
-Students are being instructed in a planned program of college-level writing throughout the first year in all courses.
-Professors are instructing students in discipline-specific writing expectations, as well as introducing and supporting the required math and science skills. - 3.
-While written essays are a possible means of assessment and evaluation with the course, page length for 100 level courses should be kept to 3-5 pages.
-Multiple means of assessment are highly encouraged so that students develop multiple ways of demonstrating proficiency. - 4.
-Students needing remedial support will be given additional services through the Academic Resource Center.
-Professors should refer students to the Academic Resource Center (ARC) as soon as they become aware of the need.

-200-level course designation: These courses provide students with their first significant introduction, beyond terminology and rudimentary ideas, to various disciplines.
-Students will continue to develop reading and writing skills related to the field, as well as being introduced to the required math and science skills.

-Assumptions and Expectations:

-Students will have completed, or are taking concurrently, college composition (ENG 101-102) or the equivalent

-- 2. Students possess general skills such as basic content level reading, appropriate quantitative skills, and adequate degrees of fluency in writing and articulateness in expression - 3.
-Students will become acquainted with the basic language, terminology, or methodology of the subject itself. - 4.
-Students are, in each subject, at a stage of understanding where they can, with appropriate scaffolding, form conclusions, develop experiments, and/or explorations. - 5.
-Students will develop the skills necessary in specific disciplines that includes engaging with materials at an entry-level in the discipline, as well as interdisciplinary explorations that broaden critical thinking skills.
-Papers assigned as assessment at this level are generally held to 5-8 pages.

-300-level course designation: Courses of advanced difficulty taken by upper-division students.
+- 100-level course designation: Courses with no prerequisites, survey courses, courses defining basic concepts or presenting the terminology of a discipline.
+Assumptions and Expectations: 1.
+Students possess writing ability sufficient to compose definitions, paragraphs, or essays where appropriate; 2.
+Students possess reading skills sufficient to comprehend college-level material in textbook and monograph form.
+Where specified, completion of remedial coursework should be a prerequisite. - 200-level course designation: Courses of intermediate college-level difficulty; courses with 100-level course(s) as prerequisite(s); or survey courses devoted to particular areas or fields within a discipline.
+Assumptions: 1.
+Students will have completed college composition (ENG 101) or the equivalent; 2.
+Students possess general skills such as recognition, reading, appropriate quantitative skills, and varying degrees of fluency in writing and articulateness in expression; 3.
+Students are acquainted with the basic language, terminology, or methodology of the subject itself; 4.
+Students are, in that subject, at a stage of understanding where they can progress towards significant conclusions, experiments, and/or explorations.
+Expectations: 1.
+Students can proceed at a reasonable pace without difficulties in comprehension; 2.
+Students can cope with assignments involving reading and comprehending a specified amount of material and/or preparing organized papers; 3.
+Students will accomplish a substantial amount of work, for example: study a number of books or work through a comprehensive textbook, write a number of papers, or demonstrate an in-depth knowledge of the material covered. - 300-level course designation: Courses of advanced difficulty taken by upper division students.
 These are often considered to be courses in the concentration offered for students clearly interested and qualified in a subject.

-Assumptions and Expectations:

-- 1. Students are at ease and comfortable with the terminology and basic concepts in the field; they have acquired adequate general knowledge in the area to pursue some study in-depth with instruction in the proper methodological tools. - 2.
-Students have the ability to do research or to obtain relevant information in the field through the proper use of libraries and digital resources. - 3.
-Students are fluent in the language of the field so as to read and analyze relevant information. - 4.
-Students are able to combine the results of the research or reading into cohesive arguments. - 5.
-Students are able to produce substantial work such as a paper of "term-paper" length, or a creative or experimental project.
-Papers are generally held to 9-15 pages. - 6.
-Significant, authentic internships or field related assignments in the discipline of study are highly encouraged.

-400-level course designation: Advanced upper-division courses, seminars, practicums, or internships for upper division students.
+Assumptions: Students are at ease and comfortable in the field; they have acquired an adequate general knowledge in the area to pursue some study in depth with the proper methodological tools.
+Expectations: 1.
+Students have the ability to do research, or to obtain relevant information in the field through the proper use of libraries; 2.
+Students are fluent in the language of the field so as to read and analyze relevant information; 3.
+Students are able to combine the results of the research or the reading into cohesive statements; 4.
+Students are able to produce substantial work, such as a paper of "term-paper" length or a creative or experimental project. - 400-level course designation: Advanced upper-division courses, seminars, practicums, or internships for upper division students.
+Assumptions: 1.
+Students have completed a substantial amount of work on the 300 level.
+2. Students have the capacity to work independently under the guidance or supervision of an instructor.
+Expectations: Students complete a research project or paper.

-Assumptions and Expectations

-- 1. Students have completed a substantial amount of work on the 300 level and/or are concurrently taking 300 level classes. - 2.
-Students have the capacity to work independently under the guidance or supervision of an instructor. - 3.
-Students complete a research project or paper.
-While the 'capstone' project/paper is expected to be 20 -25 pages in length, other courses would generally be in the 15-20 page range. - 4.
-Significant, authentic internships in the field are highly encouraged.